zeroxv6/zeroxv6/README.md

 ##  About Me
 Hi, I'm Raman Mann.

-I build Android apps with Kotlin and Jetpack Compose, focusing on building modern mobile apps.
+I develop Android apps using Kotlin and Jetpack Compose, with a focus on creating modern, user-friendly mobile applications.
 I also work with FastAPI and Flask in Python for backend development and networking.

-Feel free to explore my repositories, and feel free to connect if you'd like to collaborate.
+Feel free to explore my repositories, and don't hesitate to reach out if you'd like to collaborate.

 <br clear="both">